Madhour/CovaxAnalytica/reports/report.md

 ![pfizer sentiment](/docs/img/pfizerbiontech_sentiment.png)

-The first peak seems to be influenced by news about pfizer biontech causing 23 deaths in norway.
+The first negative peak in sentiment seems to be influenced by news about pfizer biontech causing 23 deaths in norway.
 The news had a strong impact overseas and caused an increase in vaccine-hesitancy, as observable in the following tweet:
 - "U MAY die if u become covid positive.
 But #PfizerBioNTech shot will DEFINITELY kill you.
 Stuck between devil and sea."
 (Index No. 29798 in geo_vaccine_tweets_with_sentiment.csv)

 ![world sentiment](/docs/img/world_sentiment.png)